SCAN-NRAD/ScanOMetrics/docs/source/setup.rst

 --------------------------

 We provide default processing modules, as wrappers around Freesurfer and DL+DiReCT.
-If you'd like to implement your own processing pipeline, you can follow some basic ideas `here <./tutorials/add_processing_module.html>`_.
+If you'd like to implement your own processing pipeline, you can follow some basic ideas on `how to add processing modules <./tutorials/add_processing_module.html>`_.